qianweicheng/rasa/examples/rasasc/data/nlu_normal.md

 - Packages not showing up in in packages section
 - Packages folder is not updating.
 - Why my packages is not updating?
+- Haven't received this package yet
+- I still haven't received my package
+- Hi I have not received my package what going
+- I have not received my package and    I am wondering when it will get here
+- No package received.
+Please assist
+- I haven't received my package and it says already received.
+- I did not receive my package yesterday
+- Did not receive this package today
+- I never received this package...what can I do?
+- Haven't received package yet
+- Hello I did not receive the package today

 ## intent:keep_offline
 - My accounts keep going offline.
 Why?